 (4) Except where the context otherwise requires, references in this Schedule to a dwelling house include references to any garden or portion of ground attached to and usually occupied with the dwelling house or otherwise required for the amenity or convenience of the dwelling house.

-[Clause 1 amended by No. 19 of 2010 s.
+[Clause 1 amended: No. 19 of 2010 s.
 51.]

 2. Court order required in certain cases